postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/microsoft-power-automate.md

 ## Back up your Postman Collections in Microsoft Power Automate

 It’s important to back up your Postman Collections for safekeeping.
 Microsoft Power Automate helps you do this with services like Box (a cloud-based storage solution), but you can also use it to back up to your custom DB2 instance.

-To back up your Postman Collections in Microsoft Power Automate, do the following:

 1. Select **Add Integration**.
 1. On the **Backup your Postman Collections** page: